AIRI-Institute/GENA_LM/README.md

 For preprocessing, execute the following script:

 ```
-python src/dnalm/genome_tools/create_corpus.py --input_file data/ncbi_dataset/data/GCA_009914755.4/GCA_009914755.4_T2T-CHM13v2.0_genomic.fna --output_dir data/processed/human/
+python src/gena_lm/genome_tools/create_corpus.py --input_file data/ncbi_dataset/data/GCA_009914755.4/GCA_009914755.4_T2T-CHM13v2.0_genomic.fna --output_dir data/processed/human/
 ```

 ## Downstream tasks
-Currently, dnalm-bert-base model has been finetuned  and tested on promoter prediction task.
+Currently, gena-lm-bert-base model has been finetuned  and tested on promoter prediction task.
 Its' performance is comparable to previous SOTA results.
 We plan to fine-tune and make available models for other downstream tasks in the near future.

 ### Promoter Prediction
-Performance of dnalm-bert-base is compared to
+Performance of gena-lm-bert-base is compared to
 1. DeePromoter https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6460014/
 2. BigBird https://papers.nips.cc/paper/2020/hash/c8512d142a2d849725f31a9a7a361ab9-Abstract.html